mdonmez/moves/docs/architecture.md

 ## System Architecture

-Moves follows a layered architecture with clear separation of concerns:
+moves follows a layered architecture with clear separation of concerns:

 ```
 ┌─────────────────────────────────────────────────────────────┐